 Accepted candidates who are citizens of EU/EEA member states may travel to Austria without a study visa.
 However, they need to obtain a registration card for the duration of the studies in Austria.
 For more information please visit the relevant section of the CEU Online Orientation.

 Accepted candidates who are citizens of countries that are not part of the European Union (EU) or European Economic Area (EEA) and who do not hold a permanent residency permit in the EU/EEA area need to apply for a residency permit or study visa.
-The CEU Admissions Office provides a "confirmation of acceptance for visa purposes" (and, if applicable, a payment confirmation) sent to the accepted candidates via DHL.
+The CEU Admissions Office provides a "confirmation of acceptance for visa purposes" (and, if applicable, a payment confirmation) sent to the accepted candidates via the Applicant Portal and DHL (upon request).
 For further information read our detailed guidelines.

-In order to enroll at CEU, accepted students must submit the following academic documents to the Admissions Office (mailing address: Admissions Office, Room D210, Quellenstrasse 51-55, 1100 Vienna, Austria) by August 31, 2021:
+In order to enroll at CEU, accepted students must submit the following documents to the Admissions Office by July 31, 2023:

-- an official English copy/translation of their high school diploma or certificate accompanied by an official copy of the document in the original language if other than English
+- an official English copy or translation of their high school diploma or certificate (accompanied by an official copy of the document in the original language if other than English)

-Students who fail to comply with the requirement of submitting their academic records will NOT be allowed to enroll.
+Students who fail to comply with the requirement of submitting their academic records and a signed hard copy of study agreement will NOT be allowed to enroll.

 - CEU does not return academic records of previous studies, nor does it provide copies thereof.
 If you intend to apply for further studies at other universities while at CEU, please make sure to bring with you sufficient copies of the above-mentioned documents for your further applications.

-- An official copy bears the stamp and signature of a high school official of the high school that has issued the original, or alternatively of a notary public.
+- An official copy bears the stamp and signature of a high school official of the institution that has issued the original, or alternatively of a notary public.